eburghar/envlt/README.md

   -c, --cacert      path of vault CA certificate
                     (/var/run/secrets/kubernetes.io/serviceaccount/ca.crt)
   -T, --token       the JWT token taken from the given variable name or from the
-                    given string if it fails (take precedence over -t) -t, --token-path  path of the JWT token (/var/run/secrets/kubernetes.io/serviceaccount/token) -V, --vars        an expression NAME[=VALUE] for defining one or several
+                    given string if it fails (takes precedence over -t) -t, --token-path  path of the JWT token (/var/run/secrets/kubernetes.io/serviceaccount/token) -V, --vars        an expression NAME[=VALUE] for defining one or several